Violet (The Bear): Plot

-Violets are the state flower of Illinois ever since a referendum of schoolchildren in 1908.
-(Violets are also the state flower of three other U.S. states: New Jersey, Rhode Island, and Wisconsin.)
-More recently, indigenous milkweed has been anointed the Illinois state native wildflower.

 Production

 Development

 In May 2024, Hulu confirmed that the fourth episode of the season would be titled "Violet", and was to be written and directed by series creator Christopher Storer.
 It was Storer's 11th writing credit and 15th directing credit.

 Casting

 The episode features the first guest appearance by Josh Hartnett, who portrays Tiffany's fiancé.
 Hartnett previously met with Storer years prior when they discussed a possible role for a film.
 Later, Storer offered the role to Hartnett and he accepted it without even reading the script.
 Hartnett was fascinated by the experience, saying that it was "refreshing" to see how quickly they could film the scenes.
 Gillian Jacobs told The Hollywood Reporter in 2024, "I could watch the scene with Josh and Ebon on loop: Ebon trying to disappear into the wall and Josh cornering him with niceness and care and concern and saying all the right things.
 It informs so much."